 Students will "shadow" a respiratory therapist in a professional health care environment to get an idea of what the profession is like.

 Ask for permission and then make arrangements to spend at least two hours with this professional during clinical duties.
-This requirement may be fulfilled after applying to the program, but must the form must be received before a decision will be made to accept the student.
-Lawrence Memorial Hospital is a great option for students in Lawrence.
+This requirement may be fulfilled after applying to the program, but documentation must be received before a decision will be made to accept the student.
+LMH Health is a great option for students in Lawrence, Kansas.

-An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. as a permanent resident.
+An applicant is considered an international student if they require a visa, currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. as a permanent resident.
 Additional requirements and documentation are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.

-All students in respiratory care are required to have a strong command of the English language to ensure a successful experience in the program, to be properly prepared for employment after graduation, and also to ensure patient safety.
+English Language Proficiency: all students in respiratory care are required to have strong command of the English language to ensure a successful experience in the program, to be properly prepared for employment after graduation, and also to ensure patient safety.
 Students must meet the communication component of the technical standards in order to effectively communicate critical information to other health professionals and to the patient.

-Special language requirements apply to any student who does not possess English as his/her native language, or who has not earned a baccalaureate degree (or higher) from an institution in one of the following countries – United States, Great Britain, Ireland, Australia, New Zealand, or English-speaking provinces in Canada.
+Special language requirements apply to any student whose native language is not English or who has not earned a baccalaureate degree (or higher) from an institution in one of the following countries: United States, Great Britain, Ireland, Australia, New Zealand, or English-speaking provinces in Canada.

-Please note: Applicants whose first language is not English but who have become U.S. citizens and do not hold degrees from one of the countries indicated above, must also verify English language competence.
-To verify strong command of the English language is met, official exam results from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) must have been obtained within the two years prior to application.
-These scores will help determine if a student will need specific and concentrated oral language training with a medical focus.
+Applicants whose first language is not English but who have become U.S. citizens and do not hold degrees from one of the countries indicated above, must also verify English language competence.
+To verify strong command of the English language, official exam results from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) must be obtained within two years prior to application.
+These scores will help determine if a student will need additional language training with a health care focus.

-All applicants will be required to complete TOEFL or IELTS with the minimum scores as listed below.
+Applicants required to complete the TOEFL or IELTS must earn the minimum scores listed below:

-- For application cycle deadline of February 2020: Official documentation means that your test scores must be sent directly from the administering agency to KU Medical Center.
-ETS school code for KUMC: 6895.
+- For application cycle deadline of February 2020: official documentation means test scores must be sent directly from the administering agency to KU Medical Center using ETS school code 6895.
 Failure to submit official documentation will delay the admission process.

-NOTE: The standardized English language test will not be a requirement for admission to the program for anyone admitted to KU Lawrence Fall 2017 or prior with the respiratory care application cycle deadline of February 2019 or prior.
-For applications admitted to KU Lawrence prior to this cycle, the TOEFL or IELTS is only a requirement after admission into the program.
-A TOEFL or IELTS score that does not meet the minimum score requirements will be an indicator that there is a need for further English language training with a medical focus.
-For such students, while the tests scores will not be an admission criterion, they will be required to engage in additional English language support in order to continue in the program.
+A TOEFL or IELTS score that does not meet the minimum score requirements will be an indicator that there is a need for further English language training with a health care focus.
+While the tests scores will not be an admission criterion, students will be required to engage in additional English language support to participate in the program.